stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 13 - Planning.md

 ## Hierarchical Decomposition

 Referring to the block exercises, we can decompose several higher-level operations into micro-operations which may include definitions on pre-conditions, post-conditions, and methods.

+## Hierarchical Planning

+Most real-world problems have a large and complex problem space.
+In order for AI agents to handle such problems, it must be able to think at multiple levels of abstraction.
+An AI agent must be able to use knowledge at various levels of abstraction in order to solve difficult problems.